Hyle-org/devhub-hyle/docs/index.md

 ---
-description: Hylé is the new-generation base layer for the era of unchained applications.
+description: Hyli is the new proof-powered L1 to build the next generation of apps onchain.
 This is your developer documentation.
 ---

 # Home

-[Hylé](https://hyle.eu/) is the new-generation base layer for the era of unchained applications.
+[Hyli](https://hyli.org/) is the new proof-powered L1 to build the next generation of apps onchain.

 ## Navigation